robbailiff/robbailiff/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome to my profile page! 👋
+## Welcome to my profile page! :wave:
 ![](https://visitor-badge.laobi.icu/badge?page_id=robbailiff.robbailiff)[![Github](https://img.shields.io/github/followers/robbailiff?label=Followers&logo=Github)](https://github.com/robbailiff)

-I'm Rob and welcome to my **GitHub** profile page 😀.
+I'm Rob and welcome to my **GitHub** profile page :smile:.
 I am a software developer and have recently made the transition to this new career path after actively self-learning programming languages and tools in spare time for the last few years.
 The majority of this time was spent with Python which I used in my previous career as a Geoscientist in the OIl & Gas industry for more than 13 years.
 You can read about me career change in a [blog post](https://dev.to/robbailiff/my-journey-into-software-development-11le) I wrote about my experience.

 **Languages and Tools:**